 Academy students will be grouped as a cohort, exclusively with other students of their age.
-An academic support program tailored to the needs of high school students will support success and a smooth early transition to college.
-Embedded in the curriculum with be tutoring sessions, opportunities for individual assistance, professional development opportunities, regular progress reports for parents, and SAT preparation.
-Unlike most college students, who are legally adults, Academy students will receive guidance and support appropriate to their younger age: The cost of tuition, fees, and books are covered by the College.
+An academic support program tailored to the needs of high school students, the Early College academy will support success and a smooth early transition to college.
+Embedded in the curriculum with be tutoring sessions, opportunities for individual assistance, and regular progress reports for parents.
+Unlike most college students, who are legally adults, Academy students will receive guidance and support appropriate to their younger age.

 Free of charge to Virginia students